Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Anonymous VPN Ltd is based in the Seychelles.

-Anonymous VPN supports OpenVPN, L2TP, and PPTP.
+Anonymous VPN supports OpenVPN, L2TP, and PPTP protocols – though PPTP is now considered obsolete and insecure.

 Anonymous VPN Portocols

-4. Torrenting Works (But Discouraged)
+4. Torrenting Supported (But Discouraged)

 Technically speaking, torrenting works with Anonymous VPN.